Travis

 Note that sudo is not available for builds that are running on the container-based workers.

-Starting with version 57 for Linux Trusty and version 59 on macOS, Google Chrome can be used in “headless” mode, which is suitable for driving browser-based tests using Selenium and other tools.
+Starting with version 57 for Linux Trusty and version 59 on macOS, Google Chrome can be used in “headless” mode with the Chrome addon, which is suitable for driving browser-based tests using Selenium and other tools.

 As of 2017-05-02, this means stable or beta on Linux builds, and beta on macOS builds.